-1620s, "white, bright," from Latin candidum "white; pure; sincere, honest, upright," from candere "to shine," from PIE root *kand- "to shine."
-In English, metaphoric extension to "frank, honest, sincere" first recorded 1670s (compare French candide "open, frank, ingenuous, sincere").
-Of photography, "unposed, informal" 1929.
+1620s, "white, bright," from Latin candidum "white; pure; sincere, honest, upright," from candere "to shine" (from PIE root *kand- "to shine").
+In English, the metaphoric extension to "frank, honest, sincere" is recorded by 1670s (compare French candide "open, frank, ingenuous, sincere").
+Of photography, "not posed, informal," 1929.
 Related: Candidly; candidness.